nf-core/eager/docs/usage.md

 * `singularity`
     * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
     * Pulls software from singularity-hub
+* `binac`
+    * A profile for the BinAC cluster at the University of Tuebingen
+    * Loads Singularity and defines appropriate resources for running the pipeline
 * `conda`
     * A generic configuration profile to be used with [conda](https://conda.io/docs/)
     * Pulls most software from [Bioconda](https://bioconda.github.io/)